All households in York have fortnightly recycling collections; watch our video to find out more about the 'York Recycling Journey'.

-A small number of city centre properties have weekly collections by St Nicks, rather than the council.
+A few city centre properties have weekly collections by St Nicks, rather than the council.

 Some properties have communal recycling collections, with larger communal containers.